mikedodds/mikedodds.github.io/_pages/about.md

   - /about.html
 ---

-I am a Principal Scientist at [Galois, Inc](https://galois.com), a private research laboratory specializing in formal methods, programming languages, and systems assurance.
+I am a Principal Scientist at [Galois, Inc](https://galois.com), a private research  consultancy based in Portland OR.
+Galois specializes in formal methods, programming languages, and systems assurance.